SENSUIKAN!

 18 December 1943:

-Arrives at Sio.
-While disembarking her cargo, the I-6 is attacked by enemy aircraft and returns with some cargo still aboard.
+Arrives at Sio on her third supply run.
+When disembarking her cargo, I-6 is attacked by aircraft and returns with some cargo still aboard.

 27 December 1943:

-Early morning, after her third supply mission, the I-6 is en route from Sio to Rabaul.
-She is sighted by American torpedo (PT) boats and depth-charged.
-Later, she is attacked by American aircraft but manages to escape without damage.
+Arrives at Sio on her last (fourth) supply run to that location.
+Early morning, after her mission, I-6 is sighted by torpedo boats and depth-charged.
+Later, she is attacked by aircraft, but escapes without damage.

 On the same day, an enemy convoy is spotted off Cape Gloucester.
-Although the I-6 carries only two torpedoes, she receives an order to intercept it.
+I-6, carrying only two torpedoes, is ordered to intercept it.

 28 December 1943-1 January 1944: